-Successful engineers aren't just problem solvers: they have creativity and imagination.
+It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
 With engineering courses in Illinois from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
-Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
-Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
-After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!
+We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
+Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
+After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!

 With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in Illinois is where learning gets personal.
 We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.

 There's no better way to learn engineering concepts than by applying them to real-life challenges.
 That's why our weekly sessions are based around designing and building LEGO® machines and K'NEX® structures.
 And they don't only build objects: they also learn how to test them, compete in friendly classroom competitions, and redesign their creations using all the principles they've mastered.
 In other words, the future mechanic, architect or engineer in your life is sure to be engaged and excited at Sylvan — just don't be surprised if dinner conversation is dominated by bridges, race cars and other hands-on projects!

 Let's get creative!
 Our Engineering courses in Illinois feature:

 - Emphasis on STEM: As the modern world increasingly relies on people with strong STEM skill sets, it's never too early for your child to start developing 21st century competencies.